 The ETA call the day of your move.

 You let us drive to you and knock on your door.....

-To then have us find out "ohh I thought my mommy called and cancelled you guys"....
+Then we find out "ohh I thought my mommy called and cancelled you guys"....

 I have no problem telling you there is a $50.00 cancellation fee before you ever go on our calendar again.